Connect with us

 Drivers need preparation because millions of other drivers operate their vehicles without insurance coverage.
 Here’s how:

-• Good coverage for uninsured or underinsured motorists is inexpensive and keeps you from high post-accident expenses.
+• Good coverage for uninsured or under insured motorists is inexpensive and keeps you from high post-accident expenses.

 • Customers should examine their policy since certain insurers offer accident forgiveness benefits that prevent rate increases after not-at-fault collisions.